GoogleCloudPlatform/keras-idiomatic-programmer/community-labs/README.md

 The *Community Lab - Intro to Composable (Common).pptx* presentation is common across all the content bundles.

+  A deep understanding of AutoML, a new approach based on new design patterns, latest research -- turning  AutoML from a blackbox to one where the data scientist can bring their own custom macro/micro architectures and self-guide the search space

 | Lab | Description |
 |-----|-------------|
 | `AutoEncoder for CNN` | Research using lower dimensional encoded inputs to CNN (vs original image) |